What is endometriosis: causes to recognise

 -

-An anti-inflammatory diet rich in omega-3s, magnesium, and antioxidants can improve ovulation and uterine microbiota.
+An anti-inflammatory diet rich in omega 3, magnesium and antioxidants can improve ovulation and the uterine microbiota.

 -

-Endometriosis does not go away on its own , nor is there currently a definitive cure .
+Endometriosis does not disappear on its own, nor is there currently a definitive cure.
 However, in some natural conditions such as:

 -